Q: Do you accept children of any age?

 Q: What do the children do in the evenings?

-A: At five o’clock there are a range of clubs and activities in which the children can participate.
+A: At five o’clock there is a range of clubs and activities in which the children can participate.
 It is also one of the few moments of free time that any child has in the school since they are so busy and the children enjoy playing with their friends, using the computers, playing sport, reading or generally just relaxing.
 Supper is at 6.00 pm after which the students from Year 5 upwards have prep and students in Year 10 and above have an extra study session after snack.
 They are then in their dormitories relaxing, getting ready for bed and generally winding down after a busy day.

 Q: How much pocket money do the children receive?